 Water Main: The City will replace water main in poor condition and reconnect water services to the new main within the project limits.

-Storm Sewer:
+Storm Sewer: discuss project scope, Example: The existing storm sewer will be replaced as needed and new storm sewer will be installed as necessary to adequately drain the street.
+If you are aware of any existing private storm sewer or private connections (either to the curb or to a structure) from your property, please contact the project manager listed to the right (private storm connections assessable).

 Rain Gardens: Property owners may be eligible for a terrace rain garden installation as part of this street project if the site meets certain criteria.
 The terrace must have a minimum area of 10 ft.
 X 15 ft. in a relatively flat, open space away from trees and utilities.
 Rain gardens are partially assessable up to $100.
 Rain garden maintenance would be the homeowner’s responsibility if installed.
 If you are interested, please contact Phil Gaebler of City Engineering at (608) 266-4059, PGaebler@cityofmadison.com.
 More information on the terrace rain garden program is available at www.cityofmadison.com/engineering/stormwater/raingardens/terraceraingardens.cfm

-Street:
+Street: discuss project scope, Example: The City will replace the existing asphalt pavement (pavement assessable), gravel base, install new curb & gutter, driveways (driveways assessable), terrace walks and sidewalk will be replaced as needed.

-:
+Bridge/Retaining Walls: If there is a structure work, discuss here

 Driveway Aprons: Driveway aprons constructed with the project will be replaced with concrete.
 Driveway widths will be replaced per the City of Madison standard detail (driveway aprons assessable).

-Bus pads:
+Bus pads: No new bus pads will be installed within the project limits.
+Or if there are new bus pads, discuss locations

-Metro Transit Operations:
+Metro Transit Operations: If there plans to change routes, discuss here

 Streetlights: Street lighting on existing MG&E wood poles will remain.